What is a Patent?

 Information about patents is available from national Patent Offices, which register grant applications, process them using specified procedures and grant patents.
 Registered applications go through a lenghty procedure before becoming approved and published.
 Once published, patents are an intellectual property of the creator(s), and are legally protected.

 Patents are particularly relevant if they can be used for commercial purposes or industrial production.

-An example of a patent: registring a procedure for chemical synthesis of compounds that may have therapeutic use; inventions that improve technical characteristics of an engine.
+An example of a patent: registering a procedure for chemical synthesis of compounds that may have therapeutic use; inventions that improve technical characteristics of an engine,etc.

-Disclaimer: We take no responsibility for the content of external web sites, or any legal issues associated with the use of free databases.
+Disclaimer: We take no responsibility for the content of external web sites.